m8cher/email-app/README.md

 - `folder` - folder path where attached files are saved;
 - `host` - IMAP-server host;
 - `port` - IMAP-server port.

+**Note**: If a file with the same name as the attached file exists in the `folder`, the attached file is saved under modified name.
+Example: "test.xlsx" modified to "test (1).xlsx".

 Returns a list of dictionaries containing the following email data: `subject`, `from`, `date`, `body` (email text), `attachments` (list of dictionaries with paths where attachments are saved or names of attachments with or without payload, depending on `with_payload`).